Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Geforce GTX 680 should theoretically be quite a bit better than the Radeon HD 7850 in general. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 680 should theoretically be much superior to the Radeon HD 7850 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison